 Welcome to the Central Ontario Beekeepers Association

-See information about our upcoming summer meeting on Sunday, July 14th, 2019 on our Upcoming Events page.
+See information about our meetings in 2020 on our Upcoming Events page.

 About the Central Ontario Beekeepers Association (COBA)

 The Central Ontario Beekeepers Association (COBA) has been representing area beekeepers since 1910.
 It is a member-driven network of new and experienced beekeepers.
 Membership includes both hobbyists and commercial beekeepers.
 Some members manage one or two hives while others have over 500 hives.